José Rafael Núñez Collado

 Informal settlements or slums are territories that have been traditionally oppressed, neglected, and hidden from historical urban documents, maps, and policies; thus made invisible and denied their right to the city.
 Furthermore, while slum upgrading is widely considered the best framework to intervene informal settlements today, there are debates regarding the causal effects of these interventions.

-This dissertation is relevant to contemporary architecture and urbanism discourses for several reasons.
-First, most of the urban growth that the planet will experience in the future will occur in the developing world, resulting in an increased number of people living in slums.
-Currently, there are over 200,000 slums in the world housing over 1 billion people (13% of the global population).
-Second, the challenges in slums are part of the 2015 United Nations Sustainable Development Goals (SDGs).
-Of these, goal 11 (Sustainable Cities and Communities) is directly related to urban informality as it targets by the year 2020 seeing a significant improvement in the life of 100 million slum dwellers.
-Third, as architecture and urbanism are used to propel the reforms and transformations of the informal city, evaluating historical processes and recent large-scale slum upgrading programs are an opportunity to construct a situated account on interventions that work and how they work, and expose those that need to be rethought or reframed.
+This thesis is relevant in a background where most of the urban growth that the planet will experience in the future will occur in the developing world, resulting in an increased number of people living in slums.
+Furthermore, as architecture and urbanism are used to propel the reforms and transformations of the informal city, evaluating the effects of recent large-scale slum upgrading is an opportunity to construct a situated account on interventions that work and how they work, for whom they work, and expose those that need to be rethought or reframed.